robbieawest/eno/README.md

 # eno
 game engine WIP written in odin

+Focuses on providing a simple and relatively powerful game engine interface for programmers to interact with.
+Attempts to be interactable and extendible in every stage.

 ## Building

 #### Prerequisites
 - `odin` programming language is installed, the tested release is `dev-2024-11`.
+- `SDL2` is installed.
+- `OpenGL` is installed.

 If you wish to build eno, you can do: